vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 In my [last article](/2020/06/03/ingesting-histocical-data-at-scale-with-kusto), we discussed different architecture aspects of large historical data ingestion.

-In this article, I want to be more prescriptif and share an approach that works well for me.
+In this article, I want to be more prescriptive and share an approach that works well for me.

 Is that the ultimate process?
 Of course not, that is clickbait.
 As we discussed at length in the previous article, different scenario will call for different choices.
-But it's a process that worked great for me in a given context though and it should make all this architecture discussion from the previous article more concrete.
+But it's a process that worked great for me in a many contexts though and it should make all this architecture discussion from the previous article more concrete.

-It also contains a lot of personnal choices.
+It also contains a lot of personal choices.
 For instance, I find using external table more intuitive than ingesting blobs directly.
 Logic App, one of my favorite Azure services, also make an appearance.

 The scenario I was working with: